freenas/freenas-docs/userguide/storage.rst

 * If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!

-* Encryption keys are per ZFS pool.
-Each pool has a separate encryption key.
+* Encryption keys are per ZFS pool and each pool has a separate encryption key.
 Technical details about how encryption keys are used, stored, and managed within %brand% are described in this `forum post